 The heart is divided into two pumps.
 The right pump sends oxygen-poor blood from the veins to the lungs and the left pump sends oxygen-rich blood from the heart to all parts of the body.
-Each pump is divided in turn into two chambers: atrium (upper) and the ventricle (lower).
+Each pump is divided in turn into two chambers : atrium (upper) and the ventricle (lower).
 The right atrium receives blood from the systemic blood circuit and the right ventricle discharges blood into the pulmonary blood circuit in the lungs.
-The left atrium receives blood from the pulmonary circuit and the left ventricle discharges blood through the aorta to all the body's arteries.
+The left atrium receives blood from the blood from the left ventricle discharges blood into the pulmonary blood through the aorta to all the body's arteries.